crocoder-dev/web/apps/website/src/content/posts/no-deployments-on-friday-sucks.md

 ---
 title: "\"No Deployments on Friday\" sucks"
-description: "Explore the debate on 'no deployments on Fridays' in tech — a sign of caution or a red flag?
+description: "Explore the debate on 'no deployments on Fridays' in tech—a sign of caution or a red flag?
 Unpack the truth behind this rule's impact on engineering culture, team confidence, and system reliability."
 createdAt: 1699736934343
 updatedAt: 1699736934343
 authors: ["david"]